A Brief History of TSP

 By curating a working environment where his employee’s skills are nurtured and the ideas of team members are valued, Michael has built a team that has found success.

-Interested in bringing the values of TSP IT Services to your company?
-Meet more of the TSP IT Services team and see our experience and expertise for yourself.
+Interested in bringing the values of Tech Superpowers to your company?
+Meet more of the TSP and see our experience and expertise for yourself.

 Want to learn more about Michael Oh and his experiences in entrepreneurship?
 Check out the two-part series on Richardson Media Group’s BSuite podcast.